SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 - [Set\<T>](Set.h)
   - a container of T, where once an item is added, additionally adds () do nothing.
   - Supported backends: LinkedList, std::set
+  - Set vs std::set<T>:
+    Stroika's Set<T> is like std::set<T>, except that
+    - you can separately select different algorithms (besides red-black tree) and not change the API used (Set<T>).
+    - You don't need to have a less<T> method defined.
+You just need to provide some mechanism (either operator== or argument to constructor)  saying how to compare elements for equality
+    - If you have a less<T> already defined, like std::set<T>, this will be used by default to construct a tree-based set.
+    - Sets can also be implemented by hash-tables, etc.
 - [SortedAssociation\<KEY_TYPE, VALUE_TYPE>](SortedAssociation.h)
   - see Association.
   - NYI